larsop/esri_union/README.md

 cat esri_union/src/main/sql/function_0*.sql | psql

 # Some limitations/features :
+* Handles only polygon
+* Input data must be valid
 * Tested with Postgres 9.3 and above.
 (We use some JSON feature)
 * Testet with srid 4258 (degrees) and 25833 (meter)
 * Both layers must has the same projection.
 (To avoid to take a copy of the tables)